-Assuming an average selling price of \$0.324/W, as implied by our June 30, 2020 contracted module backlog of 10.8 GW for an aggregate transaction price of \$3.5 billion, and 2019 exit rate nameplate capacity in Vietnam of 2.4 GW DC, the maximum potential revenue impact would be approximately \$65 million assuming the supply disruption lasted for one month.
+Assuming a contracted module backlog of 14.1 GW for an aggregate transaction price of \$4.1 billion as of March 31, 2021, and 2021 nameplate capacity in Vietnam of 2.8 GWDC as of 31 March 2021, the maximum potential revenue impact would be approximately \$68 million assuming the supply disruption lasted for one month.
 While we would likely experience some disruption to our production capacity in the event of a supply disruption, it is unlikely to last for more than a month.

-Upstream
+The magnitude of potential impact is classed as medium and the likelihood is unlikely as the current drainage system is able to minimize the impact of flooding by safely carrying stormwater away from build-up areas.

-Increase supplier diversification
+Upstream Increase supplier diversification